EndPointCorp/end-point-blog/2022/10/messaging-app-spring-kafka-pt-five.md

 There are times when WebSocket has the advantage over HTTP or XMPP, and we can compare these protocols on a case-by-case basis.
 However, those debates won't be had in this post.
 WebSocket is simply a fast relaying and simple protocol which enables a web server app to communicate with a web browser, or more broadly, WebSocket clients, easily.
 So you can use WebSocket to create chat applications over the web and let the same user's multiple sessions run concurrently on multiple clients.

 Kafka, on the other hand, acts as a message orchestrator, highly aware of what is coming in and going out and upwardly scalable.
 You are guaranteed to be able to process each message which arrives at Kafka without worrying about concurrency and delay issues which you often face with traditional threads or services.
-Kafka is not a chat application backend essentially but can handle the millions and even billions of messages easily.
+Kafka is not essentially a chat application backend but can handle the millions and even billions of messages easily.
 The main purpose of this example application is not creating a chat application, but as the title says, a messaging application.

-So, while chatting would designate a narrow scope, messaging is used to address a broad application of handling high loads of data streaming environments.
+So, while chatting would designate a narrow scope, messaging covers a broad range of applications handling high loads of data streaming environments.

 ### Conclusion

-Kafka is used in several environments by lots of giants of the industry and startups.
-A few industry examples would be financial services, telecom, manufacturing and healthcare.
+Kafka is used in several environments by lots of giants of industry and startups.
+A few industry examples would be financial services, telecom, manufacturing, and healthcare.
 You can make data streaming seamless and real-time using Kafka.

-Please share your experiences using Kafka and related technologies, even including ML and model training streams.
+Please share with us in the comments your experiences using Kafka and related technologies, even including ML and model training streams.